sensu/sensu-perf/README.md

 - Eleven Cat 6 5ft Ethernet Cables

+### Postgres Tuning

+#### System

+- An Intel 660p 512GB SSD for the root and var partitions

+- An Intel 660p 512GB SSD for the Postgres wal, XFS, 4k block size, mounted with noatime and nodiratime

+- The Postgres host uses a Samsung 970 PRO 1TB SSD for the Postgres database, XFS, 4k block size, mounted with noatime and nodiratime

+### Sensu Backend Tuning

+#### System

+- An Intel 660p 512GB SSD for the root and var partitions

+- An Intel 660p 512GB SSD for the Sensu Backend embedded etcd (wal and data), ext4 (defaults)

 ## Testing Process

 The following steps are intended for Sensu Engineering use, they are shared here for transparency.